Rehabilitative Program Videos

 Learn more about the programs and services available to help inmates reintegrate successfully into society upon release.

 CDCR’s COMPAS risk-needs assessment determines inmates’ criminogenic needs, and helps place them into the right program at the right time.

 Noted correctional program expert Ed Latessa from the University of Cincinnati provides insight on what works and what does not work in reducing recidivism.

-Offenders at Sierra Conservation Center (SCC) learn auto body repair and detailing skills that are designed to give them a better future after prison.
+Inmates at Sierra Conservation Center (SCC) learn auto body repair and detailing skills that are designed to give them a better future after prison.

 This video tells the story of three dogs, all of which were pulled from the shelter and saved from euthanization.
-Female offenders at California Institution for Women (CIW) train and transform the animals into service dogs for autistic children.
+Female inmates at California Institution for Women (CIW) train and transform the animals into service dogs for autistic children.

-Offenders at Deuel Vocational Institution (DVI) are enrolled in the heating, ventilation, and air-condition (HVAC) program, have asked themselves where their future is headed and now have a clear path to success at their fingertips.
+Inmates at Deuel Vocational Institution (DVI) are enrolled in the heating, ventilation, and air-condition (HVAC) program, have asked themselves where their future is headed and now have a clear path to success at their fingertips.

-Offenders at Folsom State Prison (FSP) learn welding skills to meet the national demand for welders.
+Inmates at Folsom State Prison (FSP) learn welding skills to meet the national demand for welders.
 They earn nationally recognized certifications while preparing to enter the workforce upon their release.